 You will definitely save money by keeping peppers frozen.
-Now, bell peppers do not cost that much at the store, but other peppers like habaneros, serranos, chilis, and jalapeños can sometimes be pricey, and sometimes they are hard to find.
+Now, bell peppers do not cost that much at the store, but other peppers like habaneros, serranos, chili peppers, and jalapeño peppers can sometimes be pricey, and sometimes they are hard to find.

 When you have frozen peppers, you not only save money, but know that you have some available, which is especially nice in colder months.

 Do You Need to Deseed the Peppers Before Freezing Them?